Motor

 Thermistor Table

-Based on very little actual information, I constructed the adjacent table.
-It is nothing more than an educated guess.
-The KYT81/220's data sheet lists resistance values at specific reference points 10 degrees C apart.
+Based on very little actual information, I constructed the adjacent table for a KYT81/220 thermistor as recommended by SiliXcon.
+Its use in the Dragonfly is nothing more than an educated guess.
+The KTY81 datasheet lists resistance values at specific reference points 10 degrees C apart.
 Resistance of thermistors is also typically specified at 25° C. In this case, it's 2000 ohms.

 Temperature is converted to degrees Fahrenheit for Americans.